9th Biennial Conference of the ASBDD

 We welcome abstract submissions from researchers, clinicians, and people with lived experience, on topics relating to new understanding of, and treatments for, bipolar and depressive disorders, as well as preventative strategies and maintenance of good health and social integration.
 We particularly welcome early- and mid-career researchers and clinicians, as well as students.
 Abstracts for brief oral presentations and posters are welcome, and you will have the opportunity to indicate your preference for type of presentation during the abstract submission process.

-The deadline for abstract submission is midnight on 6th November 2024 AET.
+The deadline for abstract submission has now been extended to end at midnight on 20th November 2024 AEDT.

 This year, we are using the Cvent Abstract Submission system.
 You will be notified of the success of your abstract and if it has been allocated as an oral or a poster presentation in early December 2024.
 To learn more on how to submit an abstract, please click the link below.